The values of unipotent characters at unipotent elements for groups of type $E_8$ and ${^2\!E}_6$: Introduction

-In view of these results, the main open problems in the above program concern the groups of type $\dt E_8$, which are the subject of this paper.
-In fact, apart from a very small number of exceptions, our arguments provide an independent verification of the results on ordinary Green functions in \cite{BeSp} and \cite{Lueb}.
+In view of these results, the remaining open problems in the above program concern the groups $\leftidx{^2}{\dt E}_6(q)$ when $q$ is a power of $p=2$ and the groups $\dt E_8(q)$ with $q$ a power of any prime $p$, which we resolve in this paper.
+Our main focus will lie on the groups of type $\dt E_8$; apart from a very small number of exceptions regarding these groups, our arguments provide an independent verification of the results on ordinary Green functions in \cite{BeSp} and \cite{Lueb}.

-The core of our method is a reinterpretation of a formula of Ree (due to \cite{LuFlag}, \cite{GCH}), which relates the values of the unipotent characters of $\mf G^F$ with characters of a Hecke algebra associated to $\mf G^F$.
+The core of our method is a reinterpretation of a formula of Ree (due to \cite[(11.28)]{CR1}, see \cite{LuFlag}, \cite{GCH}), which relates the values of the unipotent characters of $\mf G^F$ with characters of a Hecke algebra associated to $\mf G^F$.
 The only unknowns in said formula are the sizes of intersections of conjugacy classes of $\mf G^F$ with Bruhat cells.
 Based on this and motivated by \cite{LuWeylUni}, we introduce the notion of so-called \enquote{good} unipotent classes in $\dt E_8(q)$.
 It is remarkable that the vast majority of unipotent conjugacy classes of $\dt E_8$ turn out to contain exactly one good unipotent class of $\dt E_8(q)$; see \Cref{Thmgood}.
-(We have observed this already in \cite{HDiss} for certain classes in various different exceptional groups; cf.\ \cite[Thm.~4.2]{LuEllip} and \cite[Thm.~5.2]{LuWeylUni} for a conceptual explanation in this direction.)
-This property will allow us to compute the values of any unipotent character at the elements of these classes (see \ref{Summp5p2}).
+(We have observed this already in \cite{HDiss} for certain classes in various exceptional groups; cf.\ \cite[Thm.~4.2]{LuEllip} and \cite[Thm.~5.2]{LuWeylUni} for a conceptual explanation in this direction.)
+This property will allow us to compute the values of any unipotent character at the elements of these classes (see \ref{Method} and \Cref{Roots1}).
 For a given characteristic $p$, there are at most three unipotent classes of $\dt E_8$ which do not contain a unique good class of $\dt E_8(q)$.
 Our method does not yield all the values of unipotent characters at elements of these classes, but the missing ones can be extracted from the results of \cite{BeSp}, \cite{Lueb}.